 Example: The boundary may represent a sales territory.
 By using the template overlay, you can change the symbol of all the customers within that sales territory, and not affect any records outside of that territory.

 To select all the records within a boundary:

-- Select the Drawing Tools icon from the menu - Select the Normal Cursor icon (arrowhead) from the tool bar - Left click within the drawn boundary - Select Edit>Template from the menu
+- Select the Normal Cursor icon (arrowhead) from the tool bar

+- Left click within the drawn boundary

+- Select Edit > Template from the menu